na-na-hi/renget/archive/charcardrentrylist.md

 2023-07-19T23:05:34Z - Added Tipzanon, AVAKSon and the_shadow_dude

 2023-09-01T04:16:48Z - Added Nono, Hedona, Crustcrunch and JumboRanch (<3 darkfantasy for emailing these to me, I've been busy)

+2023-09-07T06:15:30Z - Added GGR89, SmileyTatsu, LobotomyAnon, Luneose and Chefseru (thanks darkfantasy for sending these in again!)